Afrezza Side Effects

 Applies to insulin inhalation, rapid acting: inhalation aerosol powder

-In addition to its needed effects, some unwanted effects may be caused by insulin inhalation, rapid acting (the active ingredient contained in Afrezza).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, insulin inhalation, rapid acting (the active ingredient contained in Afrezza) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking insulin inhalation, rapid acting:More common:
+Check with your doctor immediately if any of the following side effects occur while taking insulin inhalation, rapid acting:More common

 - blurred vision